Co-op Conversations

 The Fredeen Lecture is hosted annually and features the research of the most recent recipient of the Hartley and Margaret Fredeen Scholarship in Co-operative Studies.
 This scholarship is offered annually to a student who is conducting research on co-operatives, either entering or continuing studies in a master's or doctoral program at the University of Saskatchewan.

-Presented by Sarah Firby, Recipient of the 2022 Hartley and Margaret Fredeen Scholarship in Co-operative Studies
+Presented by Eylin Jorge Coto, Recipient of the 2023 Hartley and Margaret Fredeen Scholarship in Co-operative Studies

 Past lectures can be found here: Past Fredeen Lecture.